Equatorial Guinea: Climate

 Equatorial Guinea has a tropical climate with distinct wet and dry seasons.
 From June to August, Río Muni is dry and Bioko wet; from December to February, the reverse occurs.
-In between there is gradual transition.
+In between it, there is a gradual transition.
 Rain or mist occurs daily on Annobón, where a cloudless day has never been registered.
-The temperature at Malabo, Bioko, ranges from 16 C to 33 C, though on the southern Moka Plateau normal high temperatures are only 21 C. In Río Muni, the average temperature is about 27 C. Annual rainfall varies from 1930 mm at Malabo to 10920 mm at Ureka, Bioko, but Río Muni is somewhat drier.
+The temperature at Malabo, Bioko, ranges from 16 C to 33 C, though on the southern Moka Plateau, normal high temperatures are only 21 C. In Río Muni, the average temperature is about 27 C. Annual rainfall varies from 1930 mm at Malabo to 10920 mm at Ureka, Bioko, but Río Muni is somewhat drier.

 Ecology

 Equatorial Guinea spans several ecoregions.
 Río Muni region lies within the Atlantic Equatorial coastal forests ecoregion except for patches of Central African mangroves on the coast, especially in the Muni River estuary.
 The Cross-Sanaga-Bioko coastal forests ecoregion covers most of Bioko and the adjacent portions of Cameroon and Nigeria on the African mainland, and the Mount Cameroon and Bioko montane forests ecoregion covers the highlands of Bioko and nearby Mount Cameroon.
 The São Tomé, Príncipe, and Annobón moist lowland forests ecoregion covers all of Annobón, as well as São Tomé and Príncipe.

 The country had a 2018 Forest Landscape Integrity Index mean score of 7.99/10, ranking it 30th globally out of 172 countries.